salesforce-marketingcloud/FuelSDK-Python/README.md

 ### Configuring

-There are two ways to configure your access tokens and details for the Fuel SDK.
+You must configure your access tokens and details for the Fuel SDK in one of the following two ways.

 1. Copy the included `config.python.template` file to `config.python` in either `~/.fuelsdk/` or within this python module.
 2. Add environment variables: